minghanzhu/deisAcademic/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.